MatMoul/g810-led-python/README.md

 # g810-led

-Please check for the latest here: https://github.com/MatMoul/g810-led
+Please check for the new C++ version here: https://github.com/MatMoul/g810-led

 Linux led controller for the Logitech G810 Keyboard